 We very much recommend taking some time to understand what areas of working on a yacht interest you the most.
 To help, there’s more on potential career paths later in this article.
 Once you know where you’d like to end up, diving right in and developing your hard skills for that area, if you don’t have them already, is a great means of improving your chances.

 Many people on the search for their first job often find themselves in a catch-22 position; you can’t get a role because you need experience, but you can’t get experience because you can’t find a role.

 Fortunately, many of the entry-level jobs on a yacht do not require much, if any, prior sailing experience.
 As such, many applicants will have never so much as stepped foot on a boat before.
-This is an opportunity for you to separate yourself from the crowd.
+This is an opportunity for you to seperate yourself from the crowd.

 Any sailing experience you can muster, however small and seemingly insignificant, could really add the shine to your CV.
 Even if this means heading down to the nearest docks and seeing if there’s anything the local fishing crews need help with.
 Similarly, we mentioned dock walking in the last section – this is very useful yachting experience if you can find the work.

 Remember that relevant experience for a job on a yacht doesn’t start and end with sailing.
 Serving as a bartender, waiting tables in your local restaurant, or working in a garage are all relevant experiences, for example.